Estoc: Description

-Blade cross-sections can be triangular, square, rhomboid or flat hexagonal.
-This geometry leaves hardly any cutting capability as a sharpened edge could simply not be ground, but allowed the weapon to be lengthy, stiff, and very acutely pointed.
+Blade cross-sections can be triangular, square, rhomboid, or flat hexagonal.
+This geometry leaves hardly any cutting capability as a sharpened edge could simply not be ground but allowed the weapon to be lengthy, stiff, and very acutely pointed.

 Early on, the estoc was hung from the saddle when on horseback and simply hung from the belt when a soldier took to the ground.
 As the weapon developed, however, infantrymen began to wear it in a scabbard.
-Most varieties of estoc provide a long grip like that of a greatsword, though others mimic the zweihänder in providing a long ricasso with a secondary guard of parrierhaken.
+Most varieties of estoc provide a long grip like that of a greatsword, though others mimic the Zweihänder in providing a long ricasso with a secondary guard of parierhaken.

-As on the zweihänder, this extended grip gives the wielder the advantage of extra leverage with which more accurately and powerfully to thrust the long weapon.
+As on the Zweihänder, this extended grip gives the wielder the advantage of extra leverage with which more accurately and powerfully to thrust the long weapon.
 Some other forms provided finger rings, curved quillons, or other varieties of compound hilts.

 History

 As armour improved, so did the methods of attacking it.
 It was quickly realized that cutting weapons were losing their effectiveness, so crushing weapons such as maces and axes were utilized.
 Thrusting weapons that could split the rings of mail, or find the joints and crevices of plate armour, were also employed.
 Long tapered swords could also be used as lances once an actual lance had splintered.
 Thus was the estoc developed.
 The French word estoc translates to thrust.

 While there is nothing to stop an estoc from being one-handed, most are two-handed, being used half-sword or two hands on the grip.

 During the English Civil Wars, General George Monck recommended that foot soldiers carry "a good stiff tuck, not very long" because they often broke regular swords by using them to chop firewood.

 In addition to being popular for use as a cavalry weapon, the estoc was frequently used during dismounted hand-to-hand combat at tournaments, its lack of a sharp edge reducing the risk of unintentional injury.